joaomrcarvalho/metalvspop/README.md

 # Metal Vs Pop Lyrics - Machine Learning using R
-R Project to distinguish between Metal songs and Pop songs -- only based in their lyrics.
+R Project to distinguish between Metal songs and Pop songs -- only based on their lyrics.

 The directories contain lyrics downloaded from AzLyrics website using AzLyrics Downloader (https://github.com/joaomrcarvalho/AzLyrics-Downloader).